 Once you know your niche, here is where you start figuring out your blog name and domain (ideally, your blog name and domain will be the same).

-• Don’t waste weeks on this.
+- Don’t waste weeks on this.
 Pick a name and go with it.
 Make it your own through your personality and passion.